MISP/misp-rfc/misp-query-format/raw.md

 ### value

 value **MAY** be present.
-If set, the returned data set will be filtered on the attribute value field. value **MAY** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
+If set, the returned data set will be filtered on the attribute value field. value **MUST** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.

 ### type

 type **MAY** be present.
-If set, the returned data set will be filtered on the attribute type field. type **MAY** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
+If set, the returned data set will be filtered on the attribute type field. type **MUST** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
 The list of valid attribute types is described in the MISP core format [@?MISP-C] in the attribute type section.

 ### category

 category **MAY** be present.
-If set, the returned data set will be filtered on the attribute category field. category **MAY** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
+If set, the returned data set will be filtered on the attribute category field. category **MUST** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
 The list of valid categories is described in the MISP core format [@?MISP-C] in the attribute type section.

 A sample query to lookup for the last 30 days of indicators in the `Financial fraud` category and output in CSV format: